seokbinyoon96/seokbinyoon96.github.io/content/authors/admin/_index.md

     awarder: AIAA/IEEE Digital Avionics System Conference 2024
     summary: |
       <small>
-      As a coauthor, I contributed the paper titled <em>"Urban Air Mobility Fleet Rebalancing with Real-Time Updates on Estimated Time of Arrival"</em>, and we were horored with Best of the Session award at the <b>43<sup>rd</sup> IEEE/AIAA Digital Avionics Systems Conference (DASC 2024)</b> in San Diego, CA, USA.
+      As a coauthor, I contributed to the paper titled <em>"Urban Air Mobility Fleet Rebalancing with Real-Time Updates on Estimated Time of Arrival"</em>, and we were horored with Best of the Session award at the <b>43<sup>rd</sup> IEEE/AIAA Digital Avionics Systems Conference (DASC 2024)</b> in San Diego, CA, USA.
       </small>
   - title: <small> President’s Award </small>
     url: